 One of the greatest improvements brought about by the internet is the ability to find answers to almost anything almost immediately thanks to the search engine.
 How did we evolve from the days of index cards to AI-powered chatbots?

-Even those of us old enough to remember a life pre-web struggle to recall how we did our homework, checked for correct spellings or even resisted the urge to ask those questions we wouldn’t dare ask aloud without the relative safety of a search engine like Google.
+So, how did people find answers before the internet?
+That is a golden question.
+Even those of us old enough to remember a life pre-web struggle to recall how we did our homework, checked for correct spellings, or even resisted the urge to ask those questions we wouldn’t dare ask aloud without the relative safety of a search engine like Google.

 And yet humans somehow managed to exist before the World Wide Web was created in 1989.
-Since then, search has improved exponentially to the point where a personal chatbot to help with our most routine tasks is becoming a reality.
+Since then, search has improved exponentially to the point where a personal chatbot is now able to help you with your most routine tasks.
 But how did we reach this point?
+Let’s start with the basics.

 Searching was far more laborious and in many cases would not even have even taken place before the creation of the search engine.